zamiul20/Basal-Library/Documentation/Notation/Ease_of_use.md

              {Velocity of [velocity] / blank}

 Example:
-<10 দ গ স 0.5T (Discreted Double Negative base of 10 with a velocity of 0.5)
+<10 দ গ স 0.5T (Discreted Double Negative base 10 with a velocity of 0.5)
 ```

 Referring to a part of a number: